A trip to northern Italy to discover one of the most popular destinations for Italian tourists. Here's what to do in Jesolo like a local in 7 moves.

 Between the 50s and the 60s, it became one of the most popular destinations for Italians on holiday and a meeting place for the jet set.
 Has it retained its old-world charm?

-Here you can discover Jesolo like a local in 7 travel tips.
+Here you can discover the things to do in Jesolo like a local in 10 travel tips.

-It is a city on a human scale, Jesolo.
+Jesolo is a city on a human scale.
 You wander around by bike or on foot with frequent stops: at the bar for a toast with prosecco, at the beach for a dip, or at a restaurant by the sea to taste the local cuisine.
 Even the culinary delights reflect the city's generous richness in landscape, traditions, and history.

-This destination is among the most beloved by Italians for their summer holidays, a great classic that pleases everyone, lazy holidaymakers and travellers eager to discover new places.
+The destination is among Italians' favorites for the summer holidays, a great classic that pleases everyone, lazy holidaymakers and travellers eager to discover new places.

 Wide Blue Flag beaches are not the only attraction.
 Between the lagoon and the hinterland, there is a suspended dimension of fragile and reserved beauty to discover at a slow pace, where boats row through the canals, and salt marshes welcome migratory birds before cladding themselves in the soft colours of spring.